openwdl/wdl/versions/development/SPEC.md

 Reads an entire file as a string, with any trailing end-of-line characters (`\r` and `\n`) stripped off.
 If the file is empty, an empty string is returned.

-Note that if the file contains any internal newline characters, they are left intact.
+If the file contains any internal newline characters, they are left intact.
 For example:

 ```wdl
 # this file will contain "this\nfile\nhas\nfive\nlines\n"